arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 **True / False in Bash**

-Bash is an older language and can be used to on all sorts of computers with different operating systems to interface with file and directories.
+Bash is an older language and can be used on all sorts of computers with different operating systems to interface with file and directories.
 This versatility means that Bash shows up in a lot of places.
 Unfortunately that does not mean that Bash is easy to understand.
 In fact the opposite is true.

 One of Bash's worst properties is that, unlike most programming languages which think of "true" statements as `1` and "false" statements as `0`, in Bash a "true" statement is assigned the numerical value `0` (except when evaluating mathematical expressions inside of double parentheses).